heneault/yocto-pitrezor/README.md

 ## How to build pitrezor image?

 # Build Release from Source via Docker
-This is the most reliable way to build your own copy of the offial release images directly from the official piTrezor Github repositories.
-(This process will ignore any changes you make to your own local repository by default)
+This is the most reliable way to build your own copy of the release images via Docker.
+(This will automatically handle installing all requirements for the build environment)

 The steps are:
 1. [Install Docker](https://docs.docker.com/engine/installation/)